mockoon/cli/CONTRIBUTING.md

 Dependence between the three projects is high.

-Therefore, contributions to this repository should always have a corresponding issue opened in the main application's repository and a child issue in the commons library's repository.
+Therefore, contributions to this repository may, most of the time, have a corresponding issue opened in the main application's repository and, a child issue in the commons library's repository when needed.

 ## Contribution rules